Why Do People Think Timeshares Are Cheaper?

 So, you’re paying that upkeep whether or not you travel.
 Plus you’re limited to traveling to only that one destination where your timeshare is located.
 Many people regret the decision to buy a timeshare.
 In fact, some reports indicate that as many as 85% of timeshare owners have regrets.

 3. Exchange Fees

 If you own a timeshare, then you may get tired of going to the same place every year.
 While this is easy to do when you stay at hotels, trying to exchange or swap your timeshare with someone else can be difficult and expensive.
 Most exchange companies that handle these transactions charge a fee, which can range anywhere from $100 per exchange to a percentage of the total price.
 And, that’s if you are even able to exchange.
-Often you need to do this months in advance, making last minute changes nearly impossible.
+Often you need to do this month in advance, making last-minute changes nearly impossible.

 4. Repairs & Assessment Fees

 Another aspect to consider is what happens when the property where your timeshare is located needs to be repaired or improved.
 Due to the fact that you don’t own the actual property, only your unit, the company which owns it can charge you an assessment fee for repair costs anytime they want.
 You don’t get a vote in the decision.